U.S. Bank Center (Milwaukee): Architecture

 Located on East Wisconsin Avenue in Downtown, Milwaukee, Wisconsin, U.S. Bank Center comprises a 42-story, 601 ft office tower designed by Bruce Graham and James DeStefano of the Chicago office of Skidmore, Owings & Merrill.
 The U.S. Bank Center covers a full block, between North Cass and Van Buren Streets, and East Michigan Street and East Wisconsin Avenue.
 The tower features a steel frame sheathed with a white aluminum and glass facade.

 Structurally, U.S. Bank Center uses a belt truss system engineered by both Graham and Fazlur Rahman Khan.
 Using elements similar to those used in one of Khan's prior works (the BHP House, since renamed 140 William Street, in Melbourne, Australia), the three diagonal belt trusses provide for a dramatic contrast with the vertical facade in serving both structural and aesthetic purposes.

 The U.S. Bank Center's exterior was left unchanged from its completion in 1973, through the 1999 merger with Mercantile Bancorporation.
 At that time, Firstar announced that signs would be attached to the top of the building.
 Critics argued the green advertising signs on all four sides of the building's top story, in place of the original aluminum elements that were subsequently recycled, disrupted the look of the building's signature diagonal trusses.
 By 2002, the signs were replaced with opaque, white ones to reflect the merger with U.S. Bancorp.

 In 2013, they were replaced with blue, energy-saving LED signs.
+In 2023 and 2024, the existing signs were replaced with new Baird signage on the north and south elevations, and U.S. Bank replaced their previously blue signs with a new, white background sign on the East and West elevations.

-Peregrine falcons
+Peregrine Falcons

 In July 1987, a hacking box was installed outside the 41st floor to allow peregrine falcons to nest as part of the Wisconsin Department of Natural Resources (DNR) Peregrine Falcon Recovery Plan.
 The plan was initiated in an effort to reintroduce peregrines within Wisconsin as their whole population in the state were killed off due to the widespread use of DDT in agriculture following World War II.
 The location atop the building was chosen as it created an environment where the birds were less susceptible to disease and their natural predators.
 One year after the project was initiated, a pair of peregrine chicks were hatched atop the tower.
 The hatchlings were the first born in the wild within Wisconsin since the 1960s.
 Since the launch of the program in 1987, 67 falcons have fledged from the hacking box atop the tower.